Our History

 2023

-Following the announcement in 2021, the first girls will join the School into Year 7 in September 2023.
+Following the announcement in 2021, the first girls joined the School in Year 7 in September 2023.

 Visiting the School Apply Online Keep exploring